-Boston Athletic Association: Among the nation’s oldest athletic clubs, the B.A.A. was established in 1887, and, in 1896, more than half of the U.S. Olympic Team at the first modern games was comprised of B.A.A. club members.
+Boston Athletic Association: Among the nation’s oldest athletic clubs, the B.A.A. was established in 1887, and, in 1896, more than half of the U.S. Olympic Team at the first modern games was composed of B.A.A. club members.
 The Olympic Games provided the inspiration for the first Boston Marathon, which culminated the B.A.A.
 Games on April 19, 1897.
 John J. McDermott emerged from a 15-member starting field to complete the course (then 24.5 miles) in a winning time of 2:55:10.
 The Boston Marathon has since become the world’s oldest annually contested marathon.
-The addition of principal sponsor John Hancock in 1986 has solidified the event’s success and ensures it well into the future.
+The addition of principal sponsor John Hancock Financial Services in 1986 has solidified the event’s success over the past 29 years and ensures it well into the future.

 Patriots’ Day: Since its inception, the Boston Marathon has been held on the holiday commemorating Patriots’ Day.
-From 1897-1968, the Boston Marathon was held on April 19, unless the 19th fell on a Sunday.
+From 1897 to 1968, the Boston Marathon was held on April 19, unless the 19th fell on a Sunday.
 Since 1969, the holiday has been officially recognized on the third Monday in April.
-The last non-Monday champion was current Runner’s World editor Amby Burfoot, who posted a time of 2:22:17 on Friday, April 19, 1968.
+The 119th race will mark the 47th consecutive year the race has been held on a Monday.
+The last non-Monday champion was current Runner’s World Editor-at-Large Amby Burfoot, who posted a time of 2:22:17 on Friday, April 19, 1968.